 2385 Sparrows: For All the Sparrows at Sea

-2385 Sparrows: For All the Sparrows at Sea is a project which pays remembrance to all the men of the Royal Naval Patrol Service (RNPS) who were lost at sea during WW2.
+2385 Sparrows: For All the Sparrows at Sea is a commemorative artwork which pays remembrance to all the men of the Royal Naval Patrol Service (RNPS) who were lost at sea during WW2.
 Never returning home, they have no grave but the sea.

-It’s a 25 year project, which sounds like a really long time, but with also continuing to create paintings, drawings, and prints, and with each sparrow being hand built and hand painted, this gives me the time to create them.
-In 25 years, in 2043, it will also be the 100 year anniversary of my Grandfather’s passing, and it is my Grandfather who is the initial inspiration behind this project having too lost his life during WW2 and is forever lost at sea.
+25 years sounds like a really long time, but with also continuing to create paintings, drawings, and prints, and with each sparrow being hand built from clay and hand painted, this gives me the time to create them.
+In 25 years, in 2043, it will also be the 100 year anniversary of my Grandfather’s passing, and it is my Grandfather who is the initial inspiration behind this project having too lost his life on the 1st December 1943 when the trawler he was serving on, HMT Avanturine, was torpedoed with all lives lost.